MansourMohamedAli/GPS_UserInterface/README.md

 * File Open to select another JSON.
 * Allow only one of each window to open.
 * Have "local" option to run commands on local machine without sendcmdserver active.
+* Error Handling for sendcmdclient
+* Updating client info should change all trees with same name in configuration.
+* delete config

 ### Lower Priority:
 - Implement WOL option.